-Study: Confusion surrounds added vs. natural sugar in drinksDecember 17th, 2013 by Brad Buck in Health /
+Study: Confusion surrounds added vs. natural sugar in drinksDecember 17, 2013 by Brad Buck in Medicine & Health / Health

 (Medical Xpress)—Consumers who are more concerned about what types of sugars are in their drinks will likely choose a less-sweetened beverage, although most people don't know the difference between natural and added sugars, a new University of Florida study shows.